aleshaleksey/fansys23/05-skills.md

 ___
 ### Total Skill bonus

-A character has a skill bonus of **[Base + 1(optional)] + [ranks] + [ability bonus]**.
+A character has a skill bonus of **[Base + 1] + [ranks] + [ability bonus]**.
 So a character with INT = +2, and 2 ranks in "swim" has a +4 to swim.
-If they have assigned "swim" as a background skill, and their base is +1, the total bonus is +6.
+If they have assigned "swim" as a background skill, and their base is +1, the total bonus then becomes +6 instead of +4.

 ___
 ### Circumstance bonus

-Sometimes circumstances may add a +2/+5 to a roll (eg Homeland bonus for navigation).
+Sometimes circumstances may add (or subtract!) a +2/+5 to a roll (eg Homeland bonus for navigation).
 Sometimes they may cause advantage or disadvantage.
 Sometimes they are codified in the rules, sometimes the DM may apply them as appropriate.

 ___
 #### Assisting and Circumstance bonuses